Tautulli/Tautulli/API.md

-    start (int):                    Row to start from, 0 length (int):                   Number of items to return, 25 search (str):                   A string to search for, "Thrones"
+    start (int):                    Row to start from, 0 length (int):                   Number of items to return, 25 search (str):                   A string to search for, "Thrones" refresh (str):                  "true" to refresh the media info table

 Returns:
     json: